 Wonder Festival is Comiket but for figures!

-Sculptors from across Japan gather at this one day event held twice a year at Makuhari Messe, where fan produced figures, or garage kits are sold.
+Sculptors from across Japan gather at this one-day event held twice a year at Makuhari Messe, where fan-produced figures or garage kits are sold.

-They generally come in pieces and unpainted, so it requires some skill on your part to make whatever you buy look presentable, but even despite that relatively high barrier of entry, tons of people come to the event.
+They generally come in pieces and are unpainted, so it requires some skill on your part to make whatever you buy look presentable, but even despite that relatively high barrier of entry, tons of people come to the event.

-- Winter: February 8, 2020
+- Winter: February 11, 2024

 World Cosplay Summit